 - Ask your doctor when it is safe for you to exercise.
 When you can go outside, walking is good way to get exercise.
 Start slowly if you have not been active.
 Try one 20-minute or two 10-minute walks to start.
 Slowly increase your time.
 Try to walk as often as you can.

-Because TB treatment takes so long, you may have trouble coping.
+Because TB treatment takes so long, it is normal to:

-- You may be embarrassed about having TB and worried that other people will find out about it.
+- Be embarrassed about having TB and worried that other people will find out about it.

-- You may feel bad because people have to wear a mask to keep from getting infected when they are near you.
+- Feel bad because people have to wear a mask to keep from getting infected when they are near you.

-- You may feel isolated and alone because you cannot go to work, school, or public places until you can no longer infect other people.
+- Feel isolated and alone because you cannot go to work, school, or public places until you can no longer infect other people.

-- You may be worried about losing income or losing your job during treatment.
+- Be worried about losing income or losing your job during treatment.
 You may also worry about paying for your medicines and doctor visits.

-- You may feel guilty about the stress this is causing to family members or friends who are worried about getting TB or already have it.
+- Feel guilty about the stress this is causing to family members or friends who are worried about getting TB or already have it.